Measuring Compliance of Consent Revocation on the Web: Introduction

-According to the GDPR, users have the \textit{right to revoke consent at any time}~\cite[Art.
-7(3), Recital 42]{gdpr}; thus, websites must \textit{facilitate} the exercise of this right~\cite[Art.
-12(2)]{gdpr} by providing an option to revoke consent and delete related data.
-Websites that do not allow consent revocation are deemed to be processing data illegally, and run the risk of being fined for not complying with the legal requirements~\cite{noyb-2024-darkpatterns,DanishAgency-revokeDecision,CNIL-revokeDecision, UODO-revokeDecision,Garante-revokeDecision}.
-However, it remains unclear \emph{whether websites provide users with compliant methods to revoke their consent, whether revoked consent is properly stored by the websites behind the consent interface, and whether it is communicated to and deleted by third-parties that collected users' data}.
-Our work aims to fill this gap by measuring the compliance of consent revocation on the Web.
+However, it remains unclear \emph{whether websites provide users with compliant methods to revoke their consent, whether revoked consent is properly stored by the websites behind the consent interface, and whether it is communicated to third-parties that collected users' data}.
+Our work aims to fill this gap by measuring the compliance of consent revocation on the Web,

-We address the following questions: \begin{itemize} [leftmargin=10mm,itemsep=1pt] \item [\textbf{RQ1:}] Are revocation interfaces compliant with EU data protection laws? \item [\textbf{RQ2:}] Do \emph{advertising and analytics} (AA) cookies that require consent get deleted once consent is revoked? \item [\textbf{RQ3:}] Is consent stored correctly in the browser, and is it consistent across browser storage and APIs implemented by {Consent Management Platforms} (CMPs)? \item [\textbf{RQ4:}] Are all third parties that are initially informed of ``acceptance'' also notified when the consent is revoked?
+addressing the research questions: \begin{itemize} [leftmargin=10mm,itemsep=1pt] \item [\textbf{RQ1:}] Are the revocation interfaces on websites compliant with EU data protection laws? \item [\textbf{RQ2:}] Do \emph{advertising and analytics} (AA) cookies that require consent get deleted once consent is revoked? \item [\textbf{RQ3:}] Is consent stored correctly in the browser, and is it consistent across browser storage and APIs implemented by {Consent Management Platforms} (CMPs)? \item [\textbf{RQ4:}] Are all third parties that are initially informed of ``acceptance'' also notified when the consent is revoked?

 \end{itemize}